 As evening draws in, the steep climb up Ta Keo (east of the Victory Gate) is a good alternative to the usually packed sunset-gazing spot of Phnom Bakeng.
 Alternatively, if you have a few days to spare, use these busy hours, when everyone else is jostling for elevation, to hire a tuk-tuk and head off in search of some of the smaller sites – you might well get them entirely to yourself.

 Finally, avoid everyone at Angkor Panorama Museum (at the crossroads of Road 60 and Apsara Road).
 TNormalhis US$24 million North Korea-owned-and-run museum contains giant, sweeping paintings and 3D murals depicting Angkor’s heyday (802-1431).
 But the museum opened at the turn of the year and crowds have reportedly been sparse – surely the Glorious Leader can’t have got it wrong?
-SEE THIS SITE:

 Also try: Bagan, Myanmar (Burma) – containing more than 2,500 Buddhist temples in various states of ruin, this site it best explored by bicycle or (more lazily) hot air balloon.
 Plus, arrive early to bag a spot atop one of the larger temples at sunset – things get “pushy” fast.

 Most visitors to Thailand in search of tigers up close head to Khao Yai National Park (also UNESCO listed).
 For something less crowded, go west to Uthai Thani Province.
 Here, spread along the Thai-Burmese border, lies the twin wildlife sanctuaries of Thungyai and Huai Kha Khaeng – a far less polished vision of nature.